 Morning Gap Definition

-The morning gap is one of the most profitable patterns that many professional day traders use to make a bulk of their daily trading profits.
-The morning gap occurs as a result of the build-up in trading activity that occurs overnight due to an economic number, earnings release or company specific news event.
+The morning gap is one of the most profitable patterns that many professional day traders use to make a bulk of their trading profits.
+The morning gap is a byproduct of built-up trading activity that occurs overnight due to an economic number, earnings release, or company-specific news event.

 Day Trading Morning Gaps

-Let’s now go deeper in the structure of the gap.
-If you listen to some of the so-called “sophisticated traders”, they will begin to describe a host of gap types present in the market.
+Let’s now go deeper into the structure of the gap.
+If you listen to some of the “gurus”, they will begin to describe a host of gap types present in the market.

-Like everything else on Tradingsim, we will take the simple approach when it comes to analyzing the market and focus on two types of gaps – full and partial.
+Like everything else on Tradingsim, we will take the simple approach when it comes to analyzing the market and focus on two types of gaps – full and gap fill.